-Chibi was introduced in the franchise “SD Gunman,” a series of illustrations that portrayed various Gundam mechas with a disproportionately oversized head.
+Chibi was introduced in the franchise “SD Gunman,” a series of illustrations that portrayed various Gundam mechas with a disproportionately oversized heads.
 A junior high school student drew the earliest discovered sketch of an SD Gundam.

 Another example of an anime show in the chibi style is Kinmoza.
-It centers around the stories of a 15 -year old Japanese schoolgirl who did a homestay in the UK when she was younger.
+It centers around the story of a 15 -year old Japanese schoolgirl who did a homestay in the UK when she was younger.

 Chibi characters help to create cute and fun anime and manga.

 If you’ve identified this popular style as one of your favorite art styles, trying your hand at creating this type of character, Art Rocket has an excellent beginner’s guide to drawing in the Chibi style.